codio-content/HTML_and_CSS_II-Margins_padding_and_the_box_model/.guides/content/Negative-margins--I--eb8e.md

 Then refresh the bottom preview !

-Using a negative top margin on the paragraph we allowed him to go up and be under the darker blue block.
+Using a negative top margin on the paragraph, we allowed him to go up and be under the darker blue block.